 Tagging along, I respond, “Weapon against the sun.”

 “Weapon against the sun.
 Would you put sunscreen on your head?”

 “No,” amused, I imagine his hair white and greasy with sunscreen.

 “Exactly, you can’t replace one weapon for another.
 I am a photographer, my weapon is the camera.
 Fair enough.
 So, if you say that your demonstration is peaceful, what is your weapon?”

-I translate him from Arabic and Yoav is provoked to bring up the point Eishton wrote about (Hebrew, quoting Black Panther George Jackson).
+Yoav brings up the point Eishton wrote about (Hebrew, quoting Black Panther George Jackson).
 “The protesters think,” Eishton asserts, “that they alone determine the nature of the protest, not very different from the way a man thinks he can decide if it’s sex or rape.
 In practice, a protest is peaceful only if both sides agree that it’s so.”

 “The concept of nonviolence is a false ideal.
 It presupposes the existence of compassion and a sense of justice on the part of one’s adversary.
 When this adversary has everything to lose and nothing to gain by exercising justice and compassion, his reaction can only be negative.” (-Black Panther George Jackson on nonviolence)

 It is early in the morning and the air is fresh from a night of rest.
 The big sphered sun has finally passed the hilled line of the horizon with its entirety, and the sky is blue and clear.
 We’re at Bir al-‘Id, the place with the nicest view in the Wild South, in my opinion.
 One can lose one’s inner eye beyond the firing zones beyond the city of Arad and between the mountains of Moav.